Robrusch/SPARSE/README.md

 EOF

 For the user's convenience, additional information about the channels may be specified by adding more columns.
-For instance, the user may want to include a column named "s" indicating the spin for each channel, or a column named "channel" providing a label for each channel that is more informative than just an integer.
+For instance, the user may want to include a column named "s" indicating the spin for each channel, or a column named "channel" providing a label that is more informative than just the integer $i$.
-Such additional columns will be read by SPARSE but will not play any role in the calculations.
+Such additional columns will be read by SPARSE but will not play any role in the calculation.

 The positions of the nodes the values of the numerical potential must be stored in a CSV file with $M$ lines and **NO header**.
-Each line must contain $N^2 + 1$ entries.
+Each line must contain exactly $N^2 + 1$ entries.
 The first entry is the node value $r$.
 The remaining $N^2$ entries are the values of the flattened potential matrix at the given node.
 SPARSE assumes that the potential is flattened in row-major (C-style) order